dries-vdh/suricata-documentation/README.md

 sudo systemctl status suricata
 ```

+The service should fail to start because the configuration is not yet complete.

 ## Basic Suricata configuration

 Check which interface you want to monitor with the ip a command.
 Use this information to configure Suricata.